Moving applications and data to the cloud may seem risky, but the idea behind migration is quickly becoming paramount.

 Start with low-risk, non-mission-critical workloads, validating your methods and tooling as you go.
 The early wins build momentum and help you learn faster.

-Map application dependencies with Azure Migrate, small proof of concept runs to see where integration or performance problems might cause confusion.
+Map application dependencies with Azure workload migration, small proof of concept runs to see where integration or performance problems might cause confusion.

 Automation tools like Azure Resource Manager (ARM) templates, Azure DevOps, and Terraform remove repetitive steps and decrease human error in infrastructure, scaling, and deployment set-up.